HlustikP/Imagy/docs/BINDING.md

 ```
 These functions take an Object with two properties as an argument.
 The first `image` is the path to the file to be converted
 and the second `outName` is the target.
 The function infers the image type from the **file extension**,
-which is therefore needed.
+or if none is found or the one used is unknown, tries to parse the **file header** to get information on the image type.
 The `convert` function returns a promise that, if resolved, returns
 and Object with `finished`, `error` and `img`(path to target) keys.

 The binding also implements the `quickConvert` and `quickConvertSync` functions, which are just